iRayan7/startupschool19/README.md

 ### [Week 1 Lectures Q&A](https://www.startupschool.org/videos/83)
 #### WEEK 2
 ### [How to Plan an MVP](https://www.startupschool.org/videos/65)
+* MVP (Minimum Viable Product): The first thing you can give to the first set of users to see if you can deliver any value to them.
+* Talk to users before building any MVP -or writing any code-.
+* Goal of any pre-launch startup:
+    * Lunch quickly (MVP) [single most important info in this presentation is to launch something bad quickly].
+    * Get initial customers.
+    * Talk to customers and get feedback.
+[Hold your problem tightly, hold your customer tightly, hold the solution loosely]
+    * Iterate (improve your product).
+* Lean MVP (in most cases):
+    * Very fast to build (Weeks not months)
+    * Very limited functionality.
+    * Appeal to a small set of users.
+    * Base to iterated from.
+*  Heavy MVP (in very few cases):
+    * Significant regulations (insurance, banking)
+    * Hardtech
+    * Biotech
+    * Moonshot
+* Launch simply means to start getting customers.
+* Learning from customers is easier with an MVP than without. (putting something in front of users to see if that solves their problem)
+* Hacks for building an MVP quickly:
+    * Timebox your spec
+    * Write your spec [To control change]
+    * Cut your spec
+    * Don’t fall in love with your MVP! [it’s just a first step in a journey]
+* Q/A
+    * Don’t ask users about features they want in your product, it’s your job to come up with features.
+Ask them about the problem itself, How frequent, intense? are they going to pay to solve it? do they know any other people who suffer from the same problem?
+    * I’m stuck in the cycle where I keep changing the MVP and never launch?
+Stop doing what you are doing.
+Stop seeing your MVP as special, it doesn’t have to be perfect.
+    * Key-value of MVP?
+To see whether your solution is solving the problem.
+    * Don’t solve the problem for all users.
+    * There are a lot of times where a founder has to keep two things in mind at the same time: Vision big and MVP small.
+Grow and Retain.
+Investor pitch and Customer pitch.
+Founders always wanna smoosh these things together or kill one because it’s much easier to think of it as a single problem.
+* 👨‍💻 Great solutions for common mistakes.

 ### [How to Set KPIs and Goals](https://www.startupschool.org/videos/64)
 ### [Analytics for Startups](https://www.startupschool.org/videos/84)
 #### WEEK 3